A fintech wellness app helping users identify emotional spending patterns with the help of AI.

 Quality Assurance

-I worked closely with front-end engineers to review staging builds and identify visual bugs, spacing issues, or missed states.
-I tracked feedback in QA sheets and shared quick fixes or updates to ensure a polished final product.
+I worked closely with front-end engineers to review staging builds and identify UI bugs, spacing issues, or missed states to ensure consistency.

 Image example: Screenshots of UI issues with notes and resolution updates